openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 You may be wondering why we're using all these booleans--why not just check and see which keys are pressed?

 The problem is that, in openFrameworks, `keyPressed()` does not return all the keys currently being pressed--just the last key that was pressed.
 That means that if the player presses up and left (intending to move diagonally), openFrameworks will only report one of the keys being pressed.
 You can try printing out the result of keyPressed to see this in action.
- What we'll do to avoid this is instead base the player’s movement on the booleans we wrote earlier.
+ What we'll do to avoid this is instead base the player's movement on the booleans we wrote earlier.
 If the player presses a certain key, that boolean will be true; if they release that key, that boolean will be false.
-That way, if the player presses up and left, we’ll report up and left as being true until those keys are released.
+That way, if the player presses up and left, we'll report up and left as being true until those keys are released.

 Here's what our new `keyPressed()` and `keyReleased()` functions look like: